Back to Agenda

 Session Chair(s)

-Brad Jordan, PhD
+Brad Jordan, PHD

-Eli Lilly and Company, United States
+Associate Vice President, Regulatory Policy and Strategy, Eli Lilly and Company, United States

 With the advent of biosimilars on a global scale and thus the introduction of multi-source biological products, the importance of accurate pharmacovigilance and unique product traceability cannot be understated.
 Not only do these efforts support detection of adverse drug reactions, they give confidence to providers and patients in the safe and appropriate use of these medicines.
 Various approaches have been taken in attempts to facilitate unique product traceability and improve risk minimization.